crs4/life_monitor/index.md

 1. Install the [LifeMonitor GitHub app](https://github.com/apps/lifemonitor) on your workflow's repository;
-2. Done?
+2. Profit!

 The LifeMonitor app will analyze the repository and give further instructions through Pull Requests and/or Issues.
+See the [page](lm_wft_best_practices_github_app) describing the LM GitHub app and LM's support for workflow sustainability best practices for information on what it does and how it can be configured.

 Is the GitHub app is not an option?
 You can still use LM’s test monitoring and periodic test execution features.
 Follow [the instructions on configuring test